 High ankle sprains

-High ankle sprains usually require a boot or cast for several weeks.
+High ankle sprains usually require a cast for several weeks.

 Drugs Mentioned In This Article